JDLabOrg/IUManual-EN/basic_canvas.rst

 .. image:: resource/iu_manual_canvas.png

-Canvas Area displays Webview based on your structure.
-You can *add widget* to canvas.
+Canvas is the preview of the website.
+The structure designed on the canvas by **adding widgets**  will be shown in the web page.

-`How to add widget to canvas`_
+`How to add widgets to canvas`_

 ----------